 Is Filing for Bankruptcy a Clean Slate for Tax Debt or Your Worst Mistake?

-Types of Bankruptcy Filing for Debt Relief
+Types of Bankruptcy for Debt Relief

 Chapter 7 Bankruptcy

-While most tax debts are not dischargeable in Chapter 7, some income tax debts can be eliminated if they meet specific IRS requirements, such as being at least three years old and assessed by the IRS at least 240 days before filing.
+While most tax debts aren’t dischargeable in Chapter 7, some income taxes can be eliminated if they meet the “3–2–240” rule:

 Chapter 13 Bankruptcy